krokoreit/spLogHelper/README.md

 After you have registered your callback, it will receive the logging information to be processed, e.g. print them to console or file, pass to syslog or a logging system used for your application.
 Typically the message argument will be the only one processed, as it comes formatted with the other elements included.
 However, you can redefine the message format to exclude any or even all of these elements.
 Therefore you are free to process them separately as needed.

-Callback functions can be registerd with the object's function
+Callback functions can be registered with the object's function
 ```cpp
   uint32_t cbID = spDefaultLogHelper.registerHandlerCallback(myHandlerFunc);
 ```